 Madam K’s ballet studio, West Hollywood, California / November, 1981

 A pink ripstop Capezio ballet bag exploded against the old oak sign-in table to Jackson’s right, knocked over the metal fan that sat on top.
-Several rolls of sport tape, a flimsy black ballet skirt, toe shoes and pink floor shoes, a couple of tampons, Capezio logo t-shirts, an illegal in Madam K’s class leopard print leotard, hair brush and maybe a thousand bobby pins scattered out.
+Several rolls of sport tape, a flimsy black ballet skirt, toe shoes and pink floor shoes, a couple of tampons, Capezio logo t-shirts, an illegal in Madam K’s class leopard print leotard, a hairbrush and maybe a thousand bobby pins scattered out.
 One of the rolls of tape wobbled away like an old tire.
-The exploding bag had stopped him in the middle of the doorway.
-His legs hurt.
+The exploding bag had stopped him in the middle of the doorway, the interruption gave him time to notice that his legs hurt.
 No, they screamed.
 Not even a week in and ballet class made his old high school football practices look like two-a-days for pussies.
-The exploding bag, his legs…Maybe today would be a good day to —
+The exploding bag, his legs…Maybe today would be a good day to turn around and —

 “It’s like totally not right, Kenny!
 It’s so, so like totally, com-pletely, MEGA FUCKING WRONG!”